 I'm not holding any places

 You will automatically be entered into Clearing by UCAS if you have been rejected by your firm and insurance universities.
-You will then receive a Clearing Number through the UCAS Hub Service, which you will need to provide when talking to universities about course places.
+You will then receive a Clearing Number through the UCAS Hub, which you will need to provide when talking to universities about course places.
 To find out more visit the UCAS website.

 I don’t currently hold an offer and I’m thinking of applying to start uni in September; what do I do next?

-If you haven’t applied to any Universities yet, you can apply straight through Clearing.
+If you haven’t applied to any universities yet, you can apply straight through Clearing.
 You need to register with UCAS and make an application, but you’ll only be able to add a choice after you’ve submitted it.
 UCAS will send you a welcome email, with details of how to access UCAS Hub, and your Clearing number.
 They will also explain the steps you need to follow.
 Once you have permission from a uni you want to go to, you can add the course in UCAS Hub.

 Have another question or situation?